Tansha173/I-O_Redirection/README.md

 <b> Input/Output Redirection </b>

 * Current working directory - It is the directory in your UNIX file system that you are currently at while running a command.
 All commands are executed relative to this directory.
-* Standard input - The standard input stream which provides inout to the commands.
-By default it is the keyboard.
+* Standard input - The standard input stream which provides input to the commands.
+By default, it is the keyboard.
 * Standard output - the standard output stream displays the output from the commands.
-By default , it is the terminal screen/monitor.
+By default, it is the terminal screen/monitor.
 * Standard error - The standard error stream displays error output from the commands when executed.

-In a typical UNIX interface, the commands are entered with the keyboard and the ouput is displayed on the screen.
-Using redirection, we can change where the standard input comes from or where the output goes into.
+In a typical UNIX interface, the commands are entered with the keyboard and the output is displayed on the screen.
+Using redirection, we can change where the standard input comes from or where the output goes.
-This is accomplished using a reidrection operator which allows the user to specify the input or output data to be redirected to or f4om the file.
+This is accomplished using a redirection operator which allows the user to specify the input or output data to be redirected to or f4om the file.

 <b> Below are the most frequently used redirection operators: </b>